gormrs/sbom-python/README.md

 4. Run the script with the following command:

-`python sbom.py [directory]`
+`python sbom.py path/to/your/repositories`

-Replace [directory] with the path to the directory containing your repositories.
+Replace path/to/your/repositories with the path to the directory containing your repositories.

-in this repo the example folder contains a few repos to test the script on.
+In this repository, the 'example' folder contains a few sample repositories to test the script on.

 5. The script will traverse the specified directory and generate an SBOM for each detected repository with a requirements.txt or package.json file.